Each dimension is seeded with members to allow for flexible application configuration. Seeded members are created with the prefix

 Moving Seeded Members in Dimensions

-All seeded members must maintain the same parent that was created during the application creation process.
 If you do not want to use all of the seeded members, then you need to create user-specific members where appropriate.
 If you want to create additional parents for seeded members, you can create alternate hierarchies.
+You can move seeded members to the new parent members.

 Rearranging Seeded Account Members

-Tax Reporting has a seeded Balance Sheet and Income Statement structure including both parents and base.
+Financial Consolidation and Close has a seeded Balance Sheet and Income Statement structure consisting of about 60 accounts (both parents and base).
 It is possible to change the structure of the seeded hierarchy and add additional parent and base members to suit your requirements.

 The following guidelines apply: